-Tablestore is a table-based, low-cost serverless storage service optimized for storing huge volumes of structured data.
+Tablestore is a table-based low-cost serverless storage service that can be used to store large volumes of structured data.
 Tablestore allows you to query and retrieve online data within milliseconds and perform multi-dimensional analysis on stored data.
 Tablestore is suitable for scenarios such as billing, instant messaging (IM), Internet of Things (IoT), Internet of Vehicles (IoV), risk control, and intelligent recommendation.
 Tablestore provides a deeply optimized one-stop storage solution for IoT applications.

 The following table lists concepts that are frequently used in Tablestore.